How To Find and Apply For Scholarships: A Step-by-Step Guide

 We also recommend keeping an organized list of the scholarships you’ve applied for, so you can estimate how much money you’ve applied for, and update it whenever you receive your scholarship application results!

 Sign up for Going Merry today, for free.
-Our site is your one-stop scholarship shop to search and apply for scholarships, all in one place.
+Our site is your one-stop scholarship shop to search and apply for scholarships.
 Just fill out your information, such as your school, estimated graduation, what you plan to study in college, and a few other items, and you’ll be on your way to being matched with scholarships to apply for.
 You’ve got this!